-A big factor when it comes to how long you must wait for a check to clear, depends on where you bank.
+Where you bank is a big factor when it comes to how long you must wait for a check to clear.
 Check clearing times at the top banks are not all the same, therefore, it is wise to understand the regulations put into place with the financial institution where you hold your money.

 Understanding how long it will take for a check to clear once you deposit the funds can help you properly manage your money.
-While mobile deposits have made the depositing process much more convenient, you still have to wait for your bank to clear the funds, which can be frustrating, confusing and stressful.
+While mobile deposits have made the depositing process much more convenient, you still have to wait for the funds to clear, which can be frustrating, confusing and stressful.

 It’s easy to advise people not to deposit checks too close to when bills are due, but oftentimes it is not by choice — people sometimes get paid late, and in general, are living paycheck to paycheck.
-Being late on bills may incur late fees, and if payments bounce from your account, you will get charged expensive overdraft fees from your bank.
+Being late on bills may incur late fees, and if payments from your account bounce, you will get charged expensive overdraft fees from your bank.

 Available Funds vs. Account Balance